MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 > [!NOTE]
 > If your account uses multi-factor authentication (MFA), don't follow the instructions in this section;

+The note above is confusing and ambiguous, so what if someone is using MFA?
+Are there different steps to use new EXO V2? or They cannot use EXO V2?
+Please clarify

 1. On your local computer, open a Windows PowerShell window and run the following command:

    ```PowerShell